phetsims/rosetta/README.md

   "sendBuildRequests": false
 }
 ```
 13. In the rosetta directory, run `npm run dev`.
+(For some reason, as of this writing, Git Bash doesn't let you kill the
+    process with ctrl + c.
+Thus, I've been using `taskkill /F /IM node.exe` in cmd.
+There's probably
+    a more graceful way to do this.)
 14. Open your browser to the port specified by `LISTEN_PORT` in rosetta.js, which, as of
     this writing, is 16372. (http://localhost:16372.)